kl82slo/kl82slo.github.io/_posts/2024-07-24-0020 MicroStrategy run bat file.md

 so the bat file is in location<br />
 C:\ETL_job\Get_Data_2023_0.1\Get_Data_2023\Get_Data_2023_run.bat<br />
 <br />
-the files that BAT will be procesing are in loaction <br />
+the files that I will be procesing are in location <br />
 C:\ETL_STEAM<br />

 ## Setting folder permition on SQL server